Hivve helps Penrith Christian School students keep their cool.

 Seasonal extremes in greater western Sydney are not for the faint hearted.
 Searing-hot summers, frosty winters.
 So Penrith Christian School needed a solution that could keep temperatures in check – and students in school.

-“We saw the opportunity to trial Hivve iQ in two new EPB modular classrooms to help us manage electricity costs by using renewable energy,” said Mr Bruce Nevill, Principal of Penrith Christian School.
-“We’re also really interested in how we can more effectively manage our classrooms to improve learning outcomes for all students, and Hivve iQ gives us a unique opportunity to understand how our classroom environments work and how we can continue to improve them over time.”
+The decision was taken to trial Hivve iQ in two EPB modular classrooms utilising renewable energy.
+So the school began using a Hivve Power System managed by Hivve iQ for year 2 students in term 4 2020.
+Principal Bruce Nevill was also interested in how this could improve learning outcomes.
+“Hivve iQ gives us a unique opportunity to understand how our classroom environments work and how we can continue to improve them over time.”

-“All the components of Hivve iQ work together to give the School a completely integrated solution and the Hivve iQ in-classroom dashboard displays key metrics in a user-friendly way,” said David Wrench, Executive Director at Hivve Techology.
-“Hivve iQ is providing Penrith Christian School with vital, real time data about solar energy generation, energy demand, indoor and outdoor temperature, as well as indoor air quality.”
+The Hivve system uses a 16.2 kW solar PV system powering reverse-cycle air conditioning, with an advanced IOT metering & monitoring system and cloud-based power storage.
+“All the components of Hivve IQ work together to give the school a completely integrated solution and the Hivve iQ in-classroom dashboard displays key metrics in a user-friendly way,” said David Wrench, Executive Director at Hivve Technology.

 Several weeks of overcast weather in Spring 2018 did little to deplete energy levels – in fact the system generates enough power for eight other classrooms.
 Then as Penrith temperatures surpassed 36° in Term 4 of 2018, students enjoyed a comfortable 23.5°.
 Despite such energy demands, the Hivve Power System harvests enough surplus power to supplement the energy needs of the entire school.